Deep Brain Reorienting (DBR): A gentle approach to trauma healing

-Deep Brain Reorienting (DBR) or DBR Therapy, is a gentle, non-invasive, body-oriented therapy that is helpful for the healing of trauma, attachment and developmental wounds.
-Deep Brain Reorienting aims to access the core of a traumatic experience by tracking the original physiological sequence in the brainstem.
-The brainstem is the part of the brain which rapidly comes online in situations of threat or danger.
-An example of brainstem activity might be when we have a strong reaction in an argument with a partner.
-We may have felt threatened in a way that replicated an early experience of abandonment.
-In such a case our brainstem will be reactivated by an earlier experience in infancy which, at the time, would have been an age-appropriate fear for survival.
+Deep Brain Reorienting (DBR) is a gentle, non-invasive, body-oriented therapy that is helpful for the healing of trauma, attachment and developmental wounds.
+It aims to access the core of a traumatic experience by tracking the original physiological sequence in the brainstem — the part of the brain that rapidly comes online in situations of threat or danger.
+For example, during a charged argument with a partner, the brainstem may reactivate earlier attachment-based fears before conscious thought has time to intervene.

 Why Deep Brain Reorienting (DBR) helps with trauma, attachment and developmental issues